 My home needs adapting, so I can get around more easily

-This topic is for you if you would like to stay in your home, but it requires to be adapted to meet your needs.
+This topic is for you if you would like to stay in your home, but it must be adapted to meet your needs.

 What can be done to make my home more suitable for my needs?

-The Occupational Therapist will then make a recommendation.
+The Occupational Therapist will make a recommendation.
 This will take into account both your current and future needs.
-If you are a council or housing association tenant the Occupational Therapist may also discuss the options with your Housing Officer.
+If you are a council, housing association or private tenant the Occupational Therapist may also discuss the options with your landlord.

-It may not always be possible to adapt your existing home, but where adaptation is not recommended we will assist you to find the best solution.
-Information about alternative housing can be found in Helping you to find somewhere else to live.
+It may not always be possible to adapt your existing home, but where adaptation is not feasible or recommended we will assist you to find the best solution.
+Information about your Housing Options can be found in Helping you to find somewhere else to live.

 Small adaptations without assessment

-You may be interested in the Adult Social Care Occupational Therapy Self Selection Leaflet which provides information on a range of small adaptations that will help you in your home.
 These are free of charge and do not require an assessment.
-For further information please contact 01875 8243089 or email: email@example.com
+For further information please contact 01875 824309 or email: firstname.lastname@example.org

 More information relating to your tenure

 Housing Options Scotland publishes a series of leaflets offering further advice.
-Click on the links below for more information about the adaptations process (particularly how adaptations are funded) which is relevant to the type of housing you live in.
+Click on the links on their web page for more information about the adaptations process (particularly how adaptations are funded) which is relevant to the type of housing you live in.